 For a full version of the Bay State Soccer League Bylaws, click here.

 Game Rosters are printed by the team managers in advance of the game.
 Managers must supply two copies - one for the Referee and one for the opposing manager.
 To ensure the eligibility of all players, hand-written alterations to the Game Roster (other than shirt number changes) are NOT ALLOWED under any circumstances.

 Player ID Check

 Fifteen (15) minutes before kick-off, the referee should should verify that each player's name is printed on the Game Roster and that all are wearing shinguards and matching uniform shirts with unique permanent numbers on the back.
-To prove their identity, players must produce a valid MASS Soccer ID card.
-Any player who cannot present a MASS Soccer ID card or who does not appear on the printed Game Roster, is considered INELIGIBLE and must not be allowed to play.
+To prove their identity, players must produce a form of identification consistent with those listed as acceptable on the Game Roster.
+Any player who cannot present an acceptable form of identification or who does not appear on the printed Game Roster, is considered INELIGIBLE and must not be allowed to play.

 All league games including Cup games shall be played in accordance with the current rules of FIFA (Federation Internationale de Football Association), except as amended by the League.

 Free substitution will be allowed at goals, goal kicks, and half time.
 A team may also substitute during their own throw-in and during the opposing team's throw-in if the opposing team substitutes at that time.
 If play is stopped due to injury or if a player receives a yellow card, the injured or carded player may be substituted and the opposing team may elect to match this substitution.